Tejeswar-Ramachandran/Temperature-Controlled-Fan/README.md

 - The analog values obtained are then passed through an ADC converting it to digital, which then parses it to the Microcontroller for calculations.
 Based on the temperature, it decides the speed of the fan and displays the necessary information.
 - We regulate the voltage the fan receives based on the temperature of the surroundings, if it is greater than 35°C, the fan runs at max speed, when it is between 25°C and 35°C at medium speed and turns off when the temperature is below 25°C.

-NOTE: I couldn't obtain a plastic fan for the basic hardware demo, so instead I used a wheel as a substitute for a fan
+NOTE: I couldn't obtain a plastic fan for the basic hardware demo, so instead I used a wheel as a substitute for a fan.

+NOTE: The rotation of the wheels cannot be visualized in the Output Images.

 The repository consists of:
 - The proteus simulation file